 The disease was slowly wearing me down.
 I couldn’t walk very far anymore.
 I’m an artist and I love to go to the Art Institute in Chicago, but it’s quite large and requires a lot of walking — I just couldn’t do it anymore.
 One of my studio art classes became difficult to attend because I had to park so far away.
 It was getting to the point where I was going to have to give that up too and the thought of that was heartbreaking.

 I was online one day and the link to the Zephyr Valve page popped up.
 I called my doctor immediately and he gave me a referral to Dr. Desai.
 I went to see him in December and had the procedure two months later.
-There was no hesitation because I figured I had to try it, especially with it being non-invasive.
+There was no hesitation because I figured I had to try it, especially with it being minimally invasive.

 Life After Zephyr Valves: